 With this in mind, the goal to make this Cash Flow insurance system is to learn how to manage these 4 types of expenses.
 Eliminate all destructive expenses, manage your consumptive and protective expenses and increase your productive expenses.

 Gunderson recommends viewing your finances as a three-level pyramid.
 Level 1, the base level, is the protection against uncertainty.
 Have a minimum of six months of liquid savings, your life insurance, disability insurance, estate plan, and your emergency preparedness.
 Absent this, any surprise life events can render all of your financial resources at risk.
 Secure your foundation against any unexpected circumstances, losses, or worse yet, confiscation. the rest of

 Level 2- The middle level.
 This is where you build what is referred to as your Wealth Creation System.
 Once Level 1 is funded, it’s then time to figure out what to do with the rest of your money.
 How are you going to preserve money?
 Where can you take advantage of a positive flow of money and benefit from it?
 This will require infrastructure and a system.

 Level 3- The top level.
-This is where advanced investment planning, legacy plans, and asset protection with a qualified financial professional and attorney, will assist you in discovering what Gunderson calls your “Investor DNA”.
+This is where advanced planning, legacy plans, and asset protection with a qualified financial professional and attorney, will assist you in discovering what Gunderson calls your “Investor DNA”.
 Managing your cash flow will not only help you save money.
-It will additionally create more wealth in the future, build up liquidity, earn interest, allowing you to fund your Permanent life insurance, and gain the benefits of Cash Flow Insurance.
+It can help create more wealth in the future, build up liquidity, earn interest, allow you to fund your Permanent life insurance, and gain the benefits of Cash Flow Insurance.

 These first basic steps were an integral part of the plan that allowed the Rockefellers as well as the other celebrities earlier mentioned to take full advantage and prosper from the financial Swiss Knife strategy.